I distinctly remember the first time I had to file my taxes online by myself.

 They walk you through everything, and all you need to do to find the forms you need to fill out?
 Search for them.

 Seriously, this little search box is the tax assistant you’ve always wanted.
-From T5s to public transit to reporting your side hustle income, Simpletax has got you covered.
+From T5s to reporting your side hustle income, Simpletax has got you covered.

 Step Four: Sign up for MyAccount on the CRA website.

-If you’re going for the extra credit, and you want to make life easier for future-you, signing up for MyAccount with the CRA is an amazing idea.
+If you want to make life easier for both current-you and future-you, signing up for MyAccount with the CRA is an amazing idea.
 It lets you do stuff like get your tax return direct-deposited into your bank account, and find important details about your taxes online for the next time you file.

 Since I feel like everyone who reads this is all about the online tools, you should all probably go sign up ASAP.
 I mean, what else do we pay taxes for if not excellent online government services, right?